forCrowd/Backbone/README.md

 ## Contribute

-We welcome all contributors and all kinds of contributions.
+Our project is, without any discrimination, open to anyone who is willing to make a contribution!

-For more about our community rules: [Code of Conduct](/CODE_OF_CONDUCT.md)
+To learn more about our community rules: [Code of Conduct](/CODE_OF_CONDUCT.md)

 ### First Mission: Contributors Page